J-D-garwood/NoteTaker-expressjs/README.md

 ^

 - What did you learn?
 I learnt about using expressjs to handle get, delete, and post requests for JSON data.
-I also learnt how to successfully create organise routes
+I also learnt how to successfully create and organise routes

 ## Installation